unsplash/unsplash-php/README.md

 #### Crew\Unsplash\Photo::random([category => $value, featured => $value, username => $value, query => $value, w => $value, h => $value])
 Retrieve a random photo from specified filters.
 For more information regarding filtering, [refer to the Offical documentation](https://unsplash.com/documentation#get-a-random-photo).

-*Note:* An array need to be passed as a parameters.
+*Note:* An array needs to be passed as a parameter.

 **Arguments**